uidaholib/idahoquaranzines/pages/about.md

 ## About the Collection

 This collection features items submitted to the University of Idaho in response to a call for Quaranzines sent out in June of 2020.
 The collection was processed by Robert Perret, Special Collections and Reference Librarian.
+Special thanks to Jennifer Met for outreach and coordination.